isi95010/DrallionMacOS/docs/README.md

 ### These steps are ***required*** for proper functioning.

-1. If you haven't already, use Ethan's script to flash a MacOS-optimized build of UEFI coreboot after turning off hardware write protection using the [unplug battery method](https://docs.chrultrabook.com/docs/firmware/battery.html).
-This version of the firmware works in other OSes too, but has optimizations for MacOS which are still compatible with Windows and Linux.
+1. If you haven't already, flash MrChromebox Coreboot (ideally with the mods from Chromeintosh) onto your Chromebook after turning off hardware write protection using the [unplug battery method](https://docs.chrultrabook.com/docs/firmware/battery.html).
+The mods from Chromeintosh work in other OSes too, but building it this was has optimizations for MacOS.
+Again, they are still compatible with Windows and Linux.
 2. Thoroughly read the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 Use ["Laptop Coffe Lake Plus and Comet Lake"](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html) when ready to set up your EFI.
 Be sure to use the Debug version of OpenCore initially.
    * See [here](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) for OpenCore debugging info
    * Enable the SysReport quirk in order to dump your ACPI tables, especially your DSDT to run through SSDTTime to generate ***required SSDT's*** as mentioned in step 9.
 3. Re-visit this guide when you're done setting up your EFI.
 There are a few things we need to tweak to ensure our Chromebook works with macOS.
 4. Fixing CPU core (thread) definition and plugin-type as mentioned in Current Issues
-	* The simplest way: Flash using [Ethan's script](https://ethanthesleepy.one/macos/) instead of MrChromebox's.
+	* My recommended way: Build and flash the Chromeintosh fork of MrChromebox's Coreboot.
-	* There are other methods, but we won't cover them here.
+	* Use SSDT-Plug-Alt.aml
 5. In your `config.plist`, under `Booter -> Quirks` set `ProtectMemoryRegions` to `TRUE` and (_THIS IS IMPORTANT_) `DevirtualiseMmio` to `FALSE`.
 Other than the defaults in the Dortania guide, it should look something like this in your `config.plist` when done correctly:

    | Quirk                | Type | Value    |